 Electric car warranty and battery warranty

-Reliability is a key for any car buyer, be that for new, used, electric, hybrid petrol or diesel vehicles.
-To give buyers a piece of mind, manufacturers offer their cars with warranties – a promise that if things go wrong, they’ll carry out repairs free of charge.
+Reliability is a vital consideration for anyone buying a car, be that for new or used electric or plug-in hybrid vehicle.
+To give buyers a peace of mind, manufacturers offer their cars with warranties; a promise that if things go wrong, they’ll carry out repairs free of charge.

 Warranties vary in their scope and length, but the good news is that electric vehicles are no different to conventional cars.
 Despite a completely different drivetrain, they come with the same generous promises that manufacturers attach to petrol and diesel models.

 What is an electric car warranty like?

 These differ between manufacturers.
 However, most split their warranty policies between the vehicle itself and the battery within it.

 For example, the BMW i3 is sold with a three-year, unlimited-mileage warranty, while the battery is guaranteed to retain a certain percentage of its as-new capacity for eight years or 100,000 miles.
 Meanwhile, the Kia e-Niro is sold with a seven-year, 100,000-mile warranty, which covers both the car and the battery.